NicholasVye1/mini-lend/README.md

 # MiniLend
 An over-collateralized lending protocol written in Solidity and built with Foundry.
 Users deposit ETH as collateral and borrow a stablecoin against it.
-Loans accrue interest over time, collateral is valued through a price oracle, and unhealthy positions can be liquidated — the same core mechanics that power real DeFi protocols like Aave and Compound.
+Loans accrue interest over time, collateral is valued through a price oracle, and unhealthy positions can be liquidated - the same core mechanics that power real DeFi protocols like Aave and Compound.

 ⚠️ Learning project.
 This contract is for educational purposes and is not audited.
 Do not deploy it to mainnet or use it with real funds.

 ## Features
 - Deposit ETH as collateral.
 - Borrow a stablecoin (mUSD) against that collateral, valued live by a price oracle.
-- Interest accrual — debt grows over time at a fixed annual rate.
+- Interest accrual, debt grows over time at a fixed annual rate.
-- Price oracle integration — collateral is valued in USD, so borrowing power moves with the ETH price.
+- Price oracle integration, collateral is valued in USD, so borrowing power moves with the ETH price.
-- Liquidation — anyone can close an unhealthy position by repaying its debt and claiming its collateral.
+- Liquidation, anyone can close an unhealthy position by repaying its debt and claiming its collateral.

 ## How it works
 MiniLend separates the price of collateral from the value of debt, which is what makes a real lending market work: you lock up one asset (ETH) and borrow a different one (a USD stablecoin).